AkzhanBerdi/bad_dog/content/posts/lyubishchev-pypi-benchmarks.md

 ## What Is Next

-The library is being submitted to [scikit-learn-contrib](https://github.com/scikit-learn-contrib/scikit-learn-contrib) — the official sklearn ecosystem for compatible packages.
-If you have used it, hit an issue, or want to contribute, the repo is open
+The library is listed under scikit-learn-contrib (#81) — the official sklearn ecosystem for compatible packages.
+An R version has been submitted to CRAN.
+A proposal to add lyubishchev_divergence to scipy.spatial.distance is open at scipy #25335, tagged by a SciPy maintainer

-An R port is also in progress
+If you have used the library, hit an issue, or want to contribute — the repo is open

 ---